Cobots in Action: Workshops on Innovation, Implementation & People

 All participants will receive a handout summarising key learnings and a certificate of attendance.

-This workshop is aligned with CPD criteria for Engineers Australia, AHRI, and other professional bodies.
+These workshops are aligned with CPD criteria for Engineers Australia, AHRI, and other professional bodies.

 Note: Photography will take place throughout the event.
 Please advise the team upon registration if you do not wish to be included.
-Photographs may be used on social media, the ACC website and in future Centre collateral.

-This hands-on session introduces industry professionals to no-code machine learning tools for automating visual quality inspection.
+This hands-on workshop introduces industry professionals to no-code machine learning tools for automating visual quality inspection.
 Designed for beginners, the workshop offers step-by-step guidance, immediate feedback, and a practical pathway to applying ML-powered QA in real-world manufacturing to improve accuracy, reduce manual effort, and explore smart automation.

-By the end of the session, participants will:
+By the end of the workshop, participants will:

 Understand how to use no-code machine learning tools to automate visual inspection tasks in quality assurance.